We’re here to help. Let’s walk through it together.

 Chris, 31, grieving his fiancée

 We were supposed to be married next summer.
 We were writing our own vows.
 I spent so much time worrying about those words, words that we never got to say to each other.
 After she died, I wanted to do something else to express how much I love her.
-I got in touch with the Care Specialist because I didn’t really know where to start.
+I got in touch with the Care Manager because I didn’t really know where to start.
 Together, we came up with ways to honor her memory.
 I decided to plant a tree.
 That tree is going to outlive all of us, in Sarah’s name.

 Clearing up IRA confusion